Skip to content

 Push actions from the acceptor back to the connector over the same socket.

-Over a duplex carrier (a WebSocket) the acceptor can call the connector back on the same open connection — no second channel, no polling.
+Over a duplex connection (like a WebSocket), the listening side can call the dialing side back on the same open connection — no second connection, and no polling for updates.

-1. Declare the push domain in the channel’s toConnector (shared by both ends).
+1. Put the push domain in the channel’s toConnector (in shared code, so both sides agree).

-2. On the connector, handle those pushes with connectChannel’s onPush — keyed by action id, typed from the channel.
-The reply routes straight back over the socket.
+2. On the dialing side, answer those pushes with connectChannel’s onPush — one entry per action, fully typed from the channel.
+Your reply goes straight back over the same connection.

 shared.ts